TW-ASMP/TWmaximoConfig/topLevelClassStructure.md

     * outdoor

 ### Footnotes
-[^1]: Under the categories whose name ends in "term", you will find terms denoting assets used in a particular type of system or application, serving a narrow range of human goals.
+[^1]: Under the categories whose name ends in "term", you will find term denoting assets used in a particular type of system or application, serving a narrow range of human goals.
-[^2]: Under this category, you will find terms denoting discrete assets that perform a low-level technical functions, which can be used in a diverse range of systems that achieve a diverse range of human goals.
+[^2]: Under this category, you will find term denoting discrete assets that perform a low-level technical functions, which can be used in a diverse range of systems that achieve a diverse range of human goals.
-[^3]: Sometimes the distinction between "discrete general purpose asset" and "specific purpose asset" is not a clear-cut.
+[^3]: Sometimes the distinction between "discrete general purpose asset" and "term purpose asset" is not a clear-cut.
 In these cases, you will a class under both categories.